 - James Street, Clarence Road, Avondale Road and Ferry Road to its junction with Clive Street.

-Residents of the Channel View and the Clive Street area who need to get their cars out before the road re-opens are being encouraged to park in the IKEA car park overnight on Saturday.
-We are very grateful to IKEA for giving us this opportunity, but please note that cars are left at owners risk.
+We encourage residents of the Channel View and the Clive Street areas who need to get their cars out before the road re-opens to park in the IKEA car park overnight on Saturday.
+We are very grateful to IKEA, please note that cars are left at owners' risk.

 We are always on the lookout for people to join our awesome team of Marshals and Volunteers and it is a great way to raise funds for your local community group or charity.
 If you are a local business and have offers over the event weekend please contact us so we can include you in our communications with our athletes.
 There are also opportunities for stands in our Event Village.

 Signage and Litter

 Always Aim High Events have always had a zero-tolerance to litter policy; any athlete found to have intentionally littered will be disqualified and could face a lifetime ban from our events.
 All our signage is removed immediately after the event and we conduct a full litter pick as stated in our environmental policy.
 We will respond to any reports of left signage or litter immediately so in the unlikely event of this please contact us.